-Startup accelerators and corporate accelerator programs are organizations designed to help founding teams refine and build their product by identifying product-market fit and accessing networks of mentors and fundraising.
+Startup accelerators and corporate accelerator programs are organizations designed to help startup founders and their teams refine and build their products by identifying product-market fit and accessing networks of mentors and fundraising.

-These intense, mostly fixed-duration programs are designed to give founders the lift they need to increase their odds of developing a scalable business while also preparing them to raise seed funding.
+These intense, mostly fixed-duration programs are designed to give founders the lift they need to increase their odds of developing a scalable and successful startup while preparing them to raise seed funding.

-Beyond advice and money, many accelerators offer office space, feedback and consulting, help to hire talent, and connections to specific people who can provide specialized feedback.
-Many popular products we use today wouldn’t be available without the help of a startup accelerator, such as Dropbox, Airbnb, Stripe, Twitch, and Coinbase, among others.
+Beyond advice and money, many accelerators free office space, feedback, consulting help to hire talent, and connections to specific people who can provide specialized feedback.
+Many popular products we use today wouldn’t be available without the help of a startup accelerator, such as Dropbox, Airbnb, Stripe, Twitch, and Coinbase.

 Strategic advisor and entrepreneur Ian Hathaway explains it well: “The accelerator experience is a process of intense, rapid, and immersive education aimed at accelerating the life cycle of young innovative companies, compressing years’ worth of learning-by-doing into just a few months.”

 Although often used interchangeably, startup incubators and accelerators are not the same.
 The former mentors and helps entrepreneurs flesh out their business ideas before having their first minimum viable product (MVP).
 Most incubators provide co-working space and are usually equity-free, funded by not-for-profit institutions, including governments, universities, etc.